zopefoundation/Zope/inst/WinBuilders/README.txt

 needed to compile Zope's Python C extensions compatible with Python 2.4 (and 2.5, when that's released).

-Install InnoSetup 4.2 from www.jrsofware.org (into its default location).
-Versions earlier than 4.0.11 are known to not work; any 4.2.x release or later should be fine.
-Inno 5.x versions do *not* work (it appears the Inno "custom dialog" mechanism has changed in an incompatible way)
+Install InnoSetup 5.1.5 (or later) from www.jrsoftware.org, into its default location.
+Inno 4.x (or earlier) cannot work:  Inno 5 introduced a vastly simpler way to create the custom dialog pages we want.

 'svn switch' to, or check out, the Zope tag for which an installer is to be built.